 Both are slim and designed to fit 3 across.
 Diono Radian 3 series is very famous for its ability for 3 across in the same row.
 All car seats with the ‘3’ in the title are the same width – 17 inches.
 But Graco SlimFit3 LX is even narrower – only 16.75 inches at the seat pad part.

-The LX features a huge upgrade in the width and is much slimmer than its older sibling – SlimFit3, which is up to 18.5-inch wide at the bottom.
+The LX features a huge upgrade in width and is much slimmer than its older sibling – SlimFit3, which is up to 18.5 inches wide at the bottom.

 Like the Extend2Fit, the SlimFit3 LX does not have a 49-inch in the product description.
 This tip is hidden in its user manual.